mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 Edit your templates right from your shop admin with the MailBeez Template Manager.
 A simple drop-in Installation means you can begin editing template files from your admin in minutes!
 [Visit the module now](/documentation/configbeez/config_tmplmngr/)

 All premium email module templates come packaged without the MailBeez Copyright Notice so you can truly brand the emails these modules generate.
-If you would like to have the additional footer containing the MailBeez Copyright Notice removed from the free email module templates, you may do so by either upgrading the free module to the premium version, or by purchasing the [MailBeez Copyright Remover Certificate](/documentation/configbeez/config_copyright_remover/)
+If you would like to have the additional footer containing the MailBeez Copyright Notice removed from the free email module templates, you may do so by either upgrading the free module to the premium version, or by purchasing the [MailBeez Copyright Remover Certificate](/documentation/configbeez/config_copyright_remover/).
+Also having a valid Pro-Subscription will remove the copyright notice from any free module.